eighthill/Slime_Mold_Simulation/README.md

 ## Installation

 Before you begin, ensure you have Python installed on your computer.
-This program requires Python 3.x and several dependencies, including Vispy, a library for interactive scientific visualization.
+This program requires at least Python 3.8 and several dependencies, including Vispy, a library for interactive scientific visualization.

 ## Steps for Installation:
-1. Install Pyhton 3.x from the [offical Pyhton website](https://www.python.org/downloads/).
+1. Install Pyhton 3.8 or newer from the [offical Pyhton website](https://www.python.org/downloads/).
 2. Download the Program: Ensure you have all Files in a Folder. [click here to download](https://github.com/eighthill/Slime_Mold_Simulation/archive/refs/heads/main.zip)
 3. Install Dependencies: Open your terminal or command prompt and navigate to the program's directory.
 Install the required Python libraries.
 - `pip install vispy`